 Infancy is a time marked by rapid growth, requiring important nutrition in the form of breast milk and/or infant formula.
-You may need to make changes from breast feeding to Neocate, or from another formula to Neocate, due to cow milk or food allergies and related symptoms, or you may need to add Neocate to an elimination diet.
+A doctor may recommend Neocate for your infant due to cow milk or food allergies and related symptoms, or you may need to add Neocate to an elimination diet.

-Any transition to a new formula, like Neocate, can present challenges.
-Many parents come to us with questions about the taste of Neocate.
+Any transition to a hypoallergenic formula like Neocate can present challenges.
+Many parents come to us with questions about the taste of formulas like Neocate.
 Infants, especially older infants, can have trouble changing to a formula with a different taste and consistency to what they’re used to.
 We can’t provide medical advice, so the first and most important thing to do is to talk to your healthcare team!
 We’ve got a great resource, below, but here are a few points:

-Some feeding specialists and pediatricians often recommend sticking with the straight Neocate – it depends on the clinician – it often is just a matter of time for many infants to adjust to Neocate’s taste.
-Like the unfamiliar taste of a new vegetable, it can take up to 15-20 times before they get used to the new taste of Neocate.
+Some feeding specialists and pediatricians often recommend sticking with the straight Neocate.
+This depends on the clinician – it often is just a matter of time for many infants to adjust to new tastes.
+Like the unfamiliar taste of a new vegetable, it can take up to 15-20 times before they get used to the new taste of formulas like Neocate.

-- When it’s necessary to supplement breast milk with Neocate Infant DHA/ARA, many parents see success when they express breast milk, mix it with prepared Neocate according to the healthcare professional’s instructions, and feed the infant using a bottle.
+- Sometimes it’s necessary to supplement breast milk with Neocate infant formula.
+Many parents see success when mom expresses breast milk, blends it with Neocate mixed according to the healthcare professional’s instructions, and feeds the infant using a bottle.
 That way the “taste” and feeding method are consistent between feedings.
-A baby may be more likely to refuse the bottle if she goes back and forth from breast to bottle feeding, especially if the bottle feeds are only Neocate Infant DHA/ARA.
+A baby may be more likely to refuse the bottle if she goes back and forth from breast to bottle, especially if the bottle feeds are only Neocate.

 Because parents come up with lots of questions for these transition scenarios, we have worked with a Feeding Specialist in developing helpful tips to use in these transition situations.
 You can find two printable, 2-page documents with helpful tips titled ‘A Guide to Transitioning to Neocate’ and ‘Feeding Tips for a Successful Transition’ on this page of helpful resources.